-'Elaine' was a seedling cactus that was given back to me from my mom.
+Elaine was a seedling cactus that was given back to me from my mom.
 For years going back to grade school, I grew cactus.
 I was infatuated with cactus.
 When I left for college and moved away, my mom kept my cactus alive.
-Every time I visited home, my cactus was alive and did well under her care.
+Every time I visited home, my mini cactus collection was alive and did well under her care.
 When I started my nursery, I gave my mom a cactus I grew from seed.
 She planted it near the door where it always greeted me for several decades when I visited.
 Surprisingly this cactus also survived one zone colder than my farm and tolerated semi shade.
 It also had one thing that had alluded me in finding: a cold hardy thornless cactus with few if any glochids.
 Glochids are those almost invisible cinnamon colored teeny barbs that are a huge irritant.
 'Elaine" has few if any of those.
 So the pads are very clean and almost free of glochids.
 This makes them safer to grow for culinary use but also a bit more friendly in cultivation if you have pets or a lot of curious folks wondering what is that plant anyway.
 Few if any thorns develop with this selection too.
 Some older three year pads may have a few small thorns and glochids but even that is greatly reduced compared to most prickly pear cactus.

 |Genus & Species||Opuntia x hybrid|